 Although I’m a very traditional professor, I am learning how to advance students in their critical thinking and research skills via online learning.
 "While I have been slow to buy into this medium, I am pleased with the way it motivates student learning and I am finding new ways to influence that learning process without just being a ‘talking head’."

-The courses that I created and teach for GRTS include:
+The courses that I created and taught for GRTS include:

 BBL501 Biblical Hermeneutics